Apprenticeships

 What’s more, apprenticeship is a strategy for preparing workers in not only traditional trades, such as construction, but also high-growth industries, such as health care, information technology, transportation, energy and many others.

-Interested in learning more about how apprenticeships can help build a skilled, diverse workforce for your company or industry?
+Interested in learning more about how apprenticeships can help build a skilled, prepared workforce for your company or industry?
 Watch “#ApprenticeshipWorks,” a video produced by the U.S. Department of Labor’s Office of Disability Employment Policy (ODEP).
 This video features interviews with representatives from four organizations that manage or sponsor apprenticeships in a range of fields, including information technology, health care information management and shipbuilding.

 Captioned, without audio introduction: